tikhomyrova-tetiana/tikhomyrova-tetiana/README.md

 # Hi there 👋

 My name is Tanya and I am a full stack JavaScript developer.
-I am originally from Ukraine and moved to Amsterdam three months ago, I have just graduated from a Full Stack Web Development Bootcamp at [Codaisseur](http://www.codaisseur.com).
+I am originally from Ukraine and moved to Amsterdam recently, I have just graduated from a Full Stack Web Development Bootcamp at [Codaisseur](http://www.codaisseur.com).

 To check my previous experience: